embrace-io/embrace-docs/content/unity/integration/linking-embrace.md

 Now that Embrace is part of your project, learn how to add some required configuration options in the next section.

 ---

-Next, let's find out how to configure the Embrace SDK.

 {{< button relref="/unity/integration/configure-embrace" >}}Learn how to Configure Embrace{{< /button >}}